Simplifying Dependent Reductions in the Polyhedral Model

-Notice in \Cref{lst:srprefixsumir} that statement \textsf{Tadd} still contains a reduction.
-Although for this example \textsf{Tadd} does not have further ST opportunities, in general, the residual reduction might still have available ST opportunities so that ST can be applied recursively to all introduced reductions \footnote{In general, ST can also introduce more than one reduction; we include a full description of ST in \Cref{sec:simplifying-reduction}.}.
+Notice in \Cref{lst:srprefixsumir} that the statement \textsf{S1Add} still contains a reduction.
+Although for this example \textsf{S1Add} does not have further ST opportunities, in general, the residual reduction might still have available ST opportunities so that ST can be applied recursively to all introduced reductions.\footnote{In general, ST can also introduce more than one reduction; we include a fuller description of ST in \Cref{sec:simplifying-reduction}.}